serotonine/HYF-Module-Data-Flows/debugging/exampleEJS/readme.md

+# Jest 30 supports ES Modules natively, but you should use the jest command directly (via npx or yarn).
+You don’t need --experimental-vm-modules anymore:

 # Example setup using Jest and EJS

 It can be a bit tricky to see how to use EJS modules with Jest.
 The error message you get is not very helpful.
 This is a simple example of how to set up Jest to work with EJS.